 Nagorno-Karabakh is the fourth piece of the South Caucasus jigsaw, a geopolitical product of the Soviet Union and a self-declared republic recognised by no one.
 The subject of a brutal war between 1990 and 1994, this small region is Armenian culture on land claimed by Azerbaijan.
 Its name sums up its myriad cultural influences: nagorno means mountainous in Russian, kara means black in Turkish and bakh means garden in Persian.
 To further confuse matters, Karabakhtis call their land Artsakh.

-The war of the early 1990s left deep scars across the landscape, but the people are moving on, rebuilding their country stone by stone.
-Travel here is still an adventure, but rapidly improving infrastructure means better hotels, restaurants and facilities in the main tourist areas.
-Karabakhi hospitality makes wading through the challenges a joy, even in difficult times.
+While there exist many questions about Nagorno-Karabakh and its political status, the beauty and cultural richness of its remote mountain landscape are undeniable.
+The Karabakh War left deep psychological scars on the people but the Karabakhtis are moving on, rebuilding their land stone by stone.
+Travel here is still an adventure, but rapidly improving infrastructure means better hotels, restaurants and hiking trails, while Karabakhti hospitality makes the challenges a joy, even in difficult times.